Amaan9136/portable-usb-llm-agent/README.md

 ```
 Portable USB LLM Agent/
+├── screenshots/              # UI screenshots referenced in this README
 ├── models/                  # place your .gguf model here (not included)
 ├── runtime/windows/         # place llama-server.exe here (not needed if using an installed llama.exe)
 ├── agent/